Frequently Asked Questions

 Can I bring a friend?

 Of course.
-Whilst sharing a pod is not recommended, Rest House do have four pods available to ensure you are able to float at the same time as your friends.
+Whilst sharing a float tank is not recommended, Rest House do have four float tanks available to ensure you are able to float at the same time as your friends.

 Can I Float if I’m menstruating?